maillouxc/Fallout-4-Terminal/README.md

 # Fallout-4-Terminal

+## How to Run:
+Download the repository as a .zip, navigate to the bin/release folder, and run the .exe.

 My attempt to recreate the hacking minigame from the terminals in Fallout 4.
 (The core concept of the minigame is similar in Fallout 3 and New Vegas as well, but the exact execution is slightly different in each one.
 My implementation is intended to model as closely as possible the way it is done in FO4.)